Related Articles:

 A violin pickup can come in handy for many occasions; weddings, bands, outdoor performances, and other times when you simply need a little more from your little violin!
-Find out what equipment you need and how to get started.

 Basically there are two options for violins looking to add volume to their playing.
 The first is called a violin pickup, the second is simply to mic your violin.

 The plus side to using a mic is that it will keep more closely to the natural sound of your violin.
 Another pro to the mic, is that it is usually more affordable than a pickup.
-The downside is that a mic will pick up vibrations and loud noises, possibly giving you a lot of unwanted feedback (you know...the noise where everyone covers their ears because it hurts).
+The downside is that a mic will also pick up vibrations and loud noises, possibly giving you a lot of unwanted feedback (you know...the noise where everyone covers their ears because it hurts).

 When choosing a pickup, the biggest thing you need to decide is whether or not you want the pickup permanently installed on your violin.
 If you are using a cheap violin as your 'electric' violin than this is a great option.
 It will eliminate time spent in set up and usually has a better sound than temporary pickups.

-The LR Baggs seems to live up to its great reviews.
-Some tips when purchasing the Baggs; have a professional luthier install it.
-The Baggs has a warm sound and complex tone and can produce more dynamic ranges than an actual electric violin...for a quarter of a price.
+We recommend the LR Baggs.
+A tip when purchasing the Baggs; have a professional luthier install it.
+The LR Baggs pickup is built right into the bridge.The Baggs has a warm sound and complex tone and can produce more dynamic ranges than an actual electric violin...for a quarter of a price.
 When using the L.R.
-Baggs pickup, it is recommended to also use the LR Baggs Para preamp for optimal sound.
-But it does not require a preamp.
-The LR Baggs pickup is built right into the bridge.
+Baggs pickup, it is recommended to also use the LR Baggs Para for optimal sound.
+It does not require a preamp, but may possibly benefit from one.

 If you are using your nice classical instrument as a temporary 'electric' stand in here and there, than you will most likely want to go with a temporary violin pickup that can attach to your violin without any modifications to the instrument itself.

-Many violinist actually prefer a good mic over pickups.
-It allows your natural 'acoustic' sound to carry through but at a louder volume for larger performances, recordings, and outdoor events.
-When choosing a mic make sure that you select a 'condenser' mic versus a 'dynamic mic.
-Many violinist have learned to be creative in buying small or 'mini' clip on mics and finding ways to attach them to their instruments.
+Many violinist actually prefer a good mic over pickups for a couple of reasons.
+It allows your natural 'acoustic' sound to carry through but at alouder volume for larger performances, recordings, and outdoor events.
+When choosing a mic make sure that you select a 'condenser' mic versus a 'dynamic' mic.
+Many violinists have learned to be creative in buying small or 'mini' clip on mics and finding ways to attach them to their instruments.
 Mic's are also often more affordable than pickups.
 Most mics also work well with just plugging right into a PA system or an amp, cutting out the need to buy a preamp (another reason why mics are often more affordable).
 A preamp of course can still be used to condition the sound and add warmth or effects.
-Here are our favorite options as well as a few that have been created by musicians like you!

 ATM350 Instrument Condenser